 Creativity, problem-solving and relationship-building cannot be outsourced to machines.
 Likewise, values and the culture they create define team-working through leadership behaviour and business interfaces.
-Customer-facing teams need to be excellent at establishing trust, demonstrating authenticity and being able to apply coaching skills to expand the scope of work via curiosity and interest in the customer.
-Customer-facing teams -and executives – need to be equipped to get more out of their relationships, so that everyone benefits.
+Customer-facing teams need to be excellent at establishing trust, demonstrating authenticity and being able to apply people skills to expand the scope of work – via curiosity and interest in the customer.
+These skills are not, unfortunately, “natural”, but rather developed over time.
+We all need to be equipped to get more out of our ourselves and our relationships.

-Team members need to enhance rapport, develop understanding, facilitate client engagement and gain buy-in.
-Equipping them with a modern, collaborative approach enables staff to listen well, empathise better, draw out actual needs (versus perceived needs) and build trust.
-If ethical persuasion, conflict resolution and core negotiation skills are added into the mix, both external and internal stakeholder relationships are enhanced, along with accountability and engagement.
+Team members need to enhance rapport, develop understanding, facilitate engagement and gain buy-in.
+A modern, collaborative approach enables good listening and empathy that draws out actual needs (versus perceived needs) and establishes trust.
+Ethical persuasion, robust dialogue and negotiation skill additionally enhance stakeholder relationships accountably.

 Many organisations, for example GE and Adobe, have “rebooted” performance appraisals – ratings, rankings and annual reviews!
 It may seem strange, since GE pioneered many of the leading practices in this domain, but what these agile businesses are doing¹ is moving towards:

 - frequent “feedback discussions” (replacing six or 12-monthly feedback)

 - future-focussed developmental coaching (as opposed to retrospective rating and ranking) and